 Growing up in Romania and moving to Sheffield to study in 2012, Raluca de Soleil is a firm fixture on Sheffield's poetry scene.
-Having been writing since the age of 14, her most recent work focuses on the reflection of social structure in everyday lives and in May this year, Raluca launched her debut poetry book, 'Adulthood is a lifelong conversation about what we used to do as kids' – a compelling juxtaposition between trauma and its transcendence.
+Having been writing since the age of 14, their most recent work focuses on the reflection of social structure in everyday lives and in 2019, Raluca launched their debut poetry book, 'Adulthood is a lifelong conversation about what we used to do as kids' – a compelling juxtaposition between trauma and its transcendence.
 Within each word, Raluca weaves the ills of society and its oppression, unravelling the personal-political.
-Her boldness in exploring this anguish creates an intimate rendition of childhood life, and Raluca delves into the complexity of being a young adult with stories of unhealed wounds, still to be told.
+Their boldness in exploring this anguish creates an intimate rendition of childhood life, and Raluca delves into the complexity of being a young adult with stories of unhealed wounds, still to be told.

-Through her writings, Raluca aims to deconstruct the pain of living in a capitalist society, continually learning how those of colour on the margins are affected and with her work, seeks to create a brave space of vulnerability.
+Through their writings, Raluca aims to deconstruct the pain of living in a capitalist society, continually learning how those of colour on the margins are affected, and seeking to create a brave space of vulnerability.

-We spoke to Raluca about her visionary practice and how she uses words to process her thoughts, as she prepares for the second release of her poetry book, with updated designs from illustrator Ryan Smith.
+We spoke to Raluca about their visionary practice and how they use words to process thoughts, as they prepare for the second release of their poetry book, with updated designs from illustrator Ryan Smith.

 How would you describe your work?

 With difficulty (laughs).
 I write thoughts and ideas, which sometimes become poems or narrations.
 Other times, I have visions of paintings, objects, or installations, things I've never seen before.
-They appear irrespective of having my eyes open or closed and make me wonder how to represent them visually, as I have no training in any visual medium.
-I often use frustration and other emotional turmoil to guide my acrylics on whatever surface, from dying leaves to tables, wrappings to paper too thin not to bend.
-More recently, I had a go at a short film about reconnecting to the self and the present moment following childhood trauma, which I explore in my debut poetry book 'Adulthood is a lifelong conversation about what we used to do as kids.'
-I'd love to combine all of these elements in a conceptual performance piece.
+A few months ago, I attempted a short film about reconnecting to the self and the present moment following childhood trauma, which I explore in my debut poetry book 'Adulthood is a lifelong conversation about what we used to do as kids.'
+I'm currently mesmerised by fluid painting and use different types of acrylics to play around.
+I'm in the very early stages of combining all of these elements in a comprehensive conceptual performance piece.

 How do you choose the themes you work with?

 I wish I had so much control to choose them.
 There's much less willpower in it.
 My work is a product of society's inaccessibility and the mental health phenomena that it produces.
-It's the result of recycled trauma from one generation to another and the cost of perpetuating and imposing such a violent, patriarchal, white supremacist, and capitalist life structure on humans.
-The confines of this society make me explode emotionally, so I try and find meaning in my anger and turbulence through an artistic medium that can communicate what I need at that moment.
+It's the result of recycled trauma from one generation to another and the cost of perpetuating and imposing violent patriarchal, white supremacist, and capitalist life structures on humans.
+I try and find meaning in my anger and turbulence so that I can temporarily escape the confines of this society.

 What are you working on at the moment?